 - From 1986 the later 911 SC cars moved on to a 195/65R15 on the front

-- Road models that wanted to be more suited to the road than the track ran 14” wheels with 185R14 tyre, giving them a taller side wall.
+- Road models that wanted their 911 to be a nicer car to drive on the road than the track.
+Models such as the 911L or 911T often ran 14” wheels with 185R14 tyre, giving them a taller side wall, and therefore a more comfortable ride on the road.
 We recommend 185 HR 14 Michelin MXV-P

 Classic Porsche 911 tyres